-- 1. Critically evaluate the impact of illness, injury disability and/or life stage or circumstances, in relation to a person, whānau, or community and their occupations and environments. - 2.
-Analyse a person's capability to meet the demands of environments and occupations.

-Justify occupational therapy practice that enhances a person's occupational participation
+- 1. Critically evaluate the impact of illness, injury, disability and/or life stage or circumstances, in relation to a child's school-based occupations. - 2.
+Select and justify occupational therapy practice that enhances a child(ren's) occupational participation within school-based contexts. - 3.
+Apply occupational science concepts and te Tiriti responsiveness to school-based scenarios.